Kinfauns: Sale and demolition

 After moving to Friar Park, Harrison sold Kinfauns; both houses were listed as assets of the Beatles' company Apple Corps.
-It was later home of songwriters Barry and Sylvan Mason (née Whittingham).
+It was later home to songwriters Barry and Sylvan Mason.

 The site of Kinfauns lies within the historic garden walls of the adjacent Claremont, a 19th-century royal residence.
 Following a series of planning applications in the early 21st century, the bungalow was substantially demolished in 2003 and replaced with a new two-storey house, though the windows of the studio were incorporated into the new structure.